Ggs91/secretlab_static_page_replica/README.md

 Now without listening to the scroll event, we have an optimized feedback of the page's position at a 60fps rate.

-And not only the parallax effect, but any other animation that is trigger on the page scroll can now be implemented.
-For example, the header shrinking is based on the same technique, not a `window.scroll` event.
+And not only the parallax effect, but any other animation that is trigger on the page's scroll can now be implemented.
+For example, the header shrinking of this project is based on the same technique, not a `window.scroll` event.

 ### Laying out the elements for the parallax effect
 The parallax consist of a showcase `<section>` with an absolutly positioned `<img/>`.

-The image has a z-index lower than the section, this is just so that it's covered by the section wich will be taller than the image it contains.
+The image has a `z-index` lower than the section, this is just so that it covered by the section wich will be taller than the image it contains.
 Both elements are still on the same layer (same "depth" of the page).
 There is no translation on the Z axis, and we haven't set any perspective property on the showcase section.
 When the page scroll **the elements will move at a different speed** (we'll cover that on the next section).
 This is what gives the parallax visual effect.